-In many cases the cow's milk can be plant-based substances replace.
+In many cases, cow's milk can be replaced by plant-based substances replace.
 Examples are Soya milk, rice milk or almond milk.
 Although the word milk is included, these are water-based drinks.
 These are obtained from the respective seeds.
-When sold, they may therefore no longer be called "milk" and bear names such as "soy drink".
-Ice cream on this basis is therefore actually not "milk ice cream", but strictly speaking a fat-containing sorbet.
-But who wants to be subtle here.
+For this reason, they may no longer be called "milk" in sales and then bear names such as "soy drink".
+Ice cream on this basis is therefore not really "milk ice cream", but strictly speaking a fat-containing sorbet.
+But who wants to be quibblesome here.

 The following milk alternatives are available in many supermarkets or organic markets.
-You can also produce them yourself in most cases.
+You can also make them yourself in most cases.

-- Soya milk: is obtained by soaking the soya beans in water and then filtering
+- Soy milk: is obtained by soaking the soybeans in water and then filtering them.

-- Coconut milk: is obtained from the flesh of the coconut by pressing, very similar in consistency to cream or milk, but the taste of coconut must go well with ice cream
+- Coconut milk: is obtained from the pulp of the coconut by pressing, very similar in consistency to cream or milk, but the taste of coconut must match the ice cream.

 These "milk" varieties contain similar amounts of fat and sugar as cow's milk.
-The taste varies of course more or less.
+Of course, the taste varies more or less.

-2. replacement of non-fat milk solids [yes, that's what it's really called]
+2. substitution of non-fat milk solids [yes, that's what it's really called].

-As I already wrote in another article LINK, an ice cream must meet certain parameters of composition.
+As I wrote in another article LINK, an ice cream must meet certain parameters of composition.
 A vegan ice cream can meet most of these criteria, except for one parameter.
-It is the presentation of the fat-free milk dry matter.
+It is the representation of the non-fat milk solids.
 This consists essentially of Lactose, proteins and mineral salts.
 This is often provided by skimmed milk powder in conventional milk ice cream.
-It is important to bind the water, create a creamy structure and facilitate the introduction of air.
+It is important to bind the water, create a creamy texture and facilitate the introduction of air.